peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

         System.IO.Stream stream,
         int mode);

-Initializes a new instance of the class; will skip the byte-order mark (U+FEFF) if it appears first in the stream and replace invalidly encoded bytes with replacement characters (U+FFFD).
+Initializes a new instance of the  class; will skip the byte-order mark (U+FEFF) if it appears first in the stream and replace invalid byte sequences with replacement characters (U+FFFD).

 <b>Parameters:</b>